facebookresearch/theseus/README.md

     ```bash
     pytest theseus
     ```
-  By default both cuda and non-cuda tests are run, add the option `-m "not cuda"` to skip cuda tests when installing without cuda support.
+  By default, unit tests include tests for our CUDA extensions.
+You can add the option `-m "not cudaext"` to skip them when installing without CUDA support.
 - See [tutorials](tutorials/) and [examples](examples/) to learn about the API and usage.